In this guide, you will find step-by-step instructions on how to replace the ABS wheel speed sensor on a Tesla.

 - Drive the vehicle for a few minutes to reset the tire pressure values.

-You are not supposed to carry out TPMS reset to clear low prssure tire warnings.
-Use this option as a last resort and use a tire gauage to make sure tire pressure is correct in all the tires.
+You are not supposed to carry out TPMS reset to clear low-pressure tire warnings.
+Use this option as a last resort and use a tire gauge to ensure tire pressure is correct in all the tires.